mischlrebl/zpl-grayscale-prep/README.md

 ![result picture](result.png)

 ## live usage
-test and use it now directly on [Streamlit](https://zpl-grayscale-prep-v5xzgu2ddg8mqrgwrtazxq.streamlit.app/)
+test and use it now directly on [Streamlit](https://zpl-grayscale-prep-v5xzgu2ddg8mqrgwrtazxq.streamlit.app/), runs 'fs-streamlit.py'

 ## zpl
 add it to a zpl-code: